picmi/help/docs/business/about-picmi/understanding-workflow-items.md

 Decide whether to reuse or separate.

-Use the existing shared building block when the change should be consistent across workflows.
-Create or link a separate building block when one workflow needs different wording, a different contract, or different media.
+Use the existing shared Library Item when the change should be consistent across workflows.
+Create or link a separate Library Item when one workflow needs different wording, information, a different contract, or different media.

 :::explanation
 ## Practical Examples